-Tabl le 2.9 Performance in station management CR- PAS indicators ımber of radi obtained (N= otal core Median -I Median -II Full score In-between score Zero score 5.1 A written manual for station management is prepared and used.
-1 1 1 13 0 2 5.2 A written human resource development plan exists s.
+CR-PAS indicators Number of radios that obtained (N-15) otal core Median -I Median -II Full score In-between score 5.1 A written manual for station management is prepared and used.
+1 1 1 13 0 2 5.2 A written human resource development plan exist s.
 1 0 0 4 0 11 5.3 Radio has defined station management (departmental) structure, division of work, authority and responsibility.
 1 1 1 13 0 2 5.4 Staff members (and volunteers) at the station are provided appointment letters clearly specifying responsibility, authority, and compensation.
-1 1 1 10 0 5 5.5 The radio is operating according to annual plans prepared in at least three aspects - program, physical resource mobilization, and human resource development.
-1 0 0 7 0 8 5.6 A routine schedule for equipment maintenance is prepared and is in use.
-1 0 0 7 0 8 5.7 A written system is developed and is implemented in practice for providing incentive and opportunities to staff based on performance assessment. .
-1 0 0 6 0 9 5.8 Personal file of staff members is maintained.
+9 1 1 10 0 5 5.5 The radio is operating according to annual plans prepared in at least three aspects - program, physical resource mobilization, and human resource development.
+1 0 0 7 .0 8 5.6 A routine schedule for equipment maintenance is prepared and is in use.
+1 0 0 7 0 8 5.7 A written system is developed and is implemented in practice for providing incentive and opportunities to staff based on performance assessment.
+0 0 6 0 9 5.8 Personal file of staff members is maintained.
 1 1 1 13 0 2 5.9 Staff meeting takes place with pre-determined agenda, regularly and as specified in the calendar of operations.
 1 0 1 9 0 6 5.10 Review and assessment should be done with regard to the decisions of previous staff meetings.
 1 1 0 6 0 9